Features of membrane structural buildings

 A membrane material consisting of glass fiber coated with PVC (polyvinyl chloride resin).
 The base fabric is made of glass fiber, which increases fire resistance and strength.
 Durability is about 15 years.
 It is a certified noncombustible material and can be used in construction for a variety of applications.

-PVC/Synthetic fiber membrane material (Class C membrane material)
+PVC/Synthetic fiber membrane material (Type C membrane material)

 A membrane material consisting of synthetic fibers, such as polyester fibers, coated with PVC (polyvinyl chloride resin) Durability is about 15 years.
 Class 2 disaster prevention product It can also be used in Article 22 areas of the Building Standards Act depending on the application.